Wheels or blades, ice or land, just grab the kids, strap on your skates, and glide! Here's where to go skating in Singapore.

 Whether the kids need space to nail new tricks or learn how to skateboard, there are quite a few skate parks ’round the island to get their Tony Hawks on, including an awesome skateboarding school for kids of all ages.

-11. Somerset Skate Park
+7. Somerset Skate Park

-Located right across from 313 Somerset, Somerset Skate Park is a haven for both beginner and advanced skateboarders.
+Located right across from 313 Somerset, and next to Trifecta Somerset Skate Park is a haven for both beginner and advanced skateboarders.
 After a revamp, this well-known skate park now features a new layout, with ramps of varying heights and several funboxes.
 Psst, the park closes at 10 pm daily and can get very crowded in the afternoon.
 SkateSports offers classes for kids between six and 13 years of age, where they’ll learn basic skateboarding techniques and tricks.

 SkateSports, Somerset Skate Park, 1 Somerset Road, Singapore 238162

-12. Xtreme SkatePark
+11. Xtreme SkatePark

-Xtreme SkatePark at East Coast Park was built to perfectly blend into that laid back beach vibe ECP is known for.
+Xtreme SkatePark at East Coast Park was built to perfectly blend into that laid-back beach vibe ECP is known for.
 Plus, it has a combo bowl to pump, sprint, and lift yourself, a vertical bowl that’s 3.6 metres deep (!!), and even a street course for kids (and kidults) to practise their tricks on.
 Go ahead, channel your inner Tony Hawk here!
 This skate park is open around the clock, so you can wheel around even at night.
 Plus, the folks at SkateSports offer lessons here too!

 1 East Coast Terrace, Singapore 458912 (Behind Carpark F)

-13. Stadium Skatepark
+12. Stadium Skatepark

 The Singapore Sports Hub at Kallang really does have everything!
 And yes, it has its own skate park.
 Although it isn’t as big as the two we’ve mentioned above, it has rails, a fun-box, and even a mini-quarter pipe.
 Plus, the road around the stadium makes for great longboarding!
 If you miss skating the mini ramp at Somerset, this skatepark offers something similar.
 It’s not too steep, so you can train your pumps while going fakie (or backwards).